Stanford Partnership with DOE and SLAC

 Stanford University Vice Provost and Dean of Research

-Stanford University Senior Associate Vice President for Finance (retired); Co-Chair, Business, Technology, Audit & Compliance Committee
+Senior Associate Vice President and Chief Risk Officer; Chair, Business, Technology, Audit & Compliance Committee

 Stanford University Associate Vice Provost for Environmental Health & Safety; Chair, Operations Committee